Monika-After-Story/MonikaModDev/README.md

 1. Navigate to the [releases page](http://www.monikaafterstory.com/releases.html).

-2. Click the manual link (TODO).
+2. Click the desired **Zips** link.
 This will download a zip file to your system.

 3. Extract the contents of the zip file into the base directory (the folder that contains the DDLC.exe file) of your DDLC installation.